ovalves/selene/README.md

 ## License

-The Vindite Microframework is licensed under the MIT license.
+The Selene Microframework is licensed under the MIT license.
 See [License File](LICENSE) for more information.